 Early History of the Manlovell family

-Another 138 words (10 lines of text) covering the years 1455, 1487, 1663 and 1699 are included under the topic Early Manlovell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Manlovell research.
+Another 71 words (5 lines of text) covering the years 1455, 1487, 1663 and 1699 are included under the topic Early Manlovell History in all our PDF Extended History products and printed products wherever possible.

 Manlovell Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Manlovell has been recorded under many different variations, including Manlove, Menlove, Manlovell, Manleave and others.